WESTMORLAND CRICKET LEAGUE RULES 2022

 The following rules shall apply to games in the League Championship competition:

-NOTE: WHERE 2 SETS OF FIGURES ARE SHOWN, THE LOWER FIGURE/S WILL APPLY TO DIVISIONS 4 & 5
+NOTE: WHERE 2 SETS OF FIGURES ARE SHOWN, THE LOWER FIGURE/S WILL APPLY TO DIVISION 4

-a Games shall commence at 2.00pm, (other than as from and including August Bank Holiday Saturday when games shall commence at 1.30p.m) with a twenty minute interval between innings for tea.
+On Saturdays games shall commence at 2.00pm, (other than as from and including August Bank Holiday Saturday when games shall commence at 1.30p.m) with a thirty minute interval between innings for tea.
 A start may be made up to one hour earlier or later than the scheduled start time if mutually agreed between clubs and umpires at least 24 hours before play would normally have started.

-b In order to effect prompt starts, the toss shall take place 15 minutes before the agreed start of play and all practice shall cease ten minutes before the agreed start of play.
-Any team arriving late shall forfeit the right to practice.
+b In order to effect prompt starts, the toss shall take place NOT LESS THAN 15 minutes before the agreed start of play and all practice shall cease ten minutes before the agreed start of play.
+Any team arriving late shall forfeit the right to practice

 c If commencement of any game is delayed for more than the 15 minutes after the appointed time then the offending team shall forfeit the right to toss for choice of innings.
 (Note: if both teams are ready to play within 15 minutes of the appointed start time, both shall retain the right to toss for choice of innings)